-- 111. UNICEF has identified several risks that may negatively affect the implementation of the Strategic Plan and the realization of its ambition.
+116. UNICEF has identified several risks that may negatively affect the implementation of the Strategic Plan and the realization of its ambition.
 A likely long-term economic recession will limit the ability of UNICEF to not just raise flexible resources, but also to leverage the financing needed more broadly to achieve the Sustainable Development Goals for children.
-Meanwhile, ongoing threats to multilateralism and the shrinking space for civil society in many parts of the world create risks for the entire United Nations system and its partners around the world. - 112.
-As the world emerges from the initial phase of the COVID-19 pandemic, it is clear that sudden-onset global crises and their impact on access to essential supplies and services, will need to be more directly addressed as specific risks to any efforts to advance long-term development goals.
+Meanwhile, ongoing threats to multilateralism and the shrinking space for civil society in many parts of the world create risks for the entire United Nations system and its partners around the world.

+117. As the world emerges from the initial phase of the COVID-19 pandemic, it is clear that sudden-onset global crises and their impact on access to essential supplies and services will need to be more directly addressed as specific risks to any efforts to advance long-term development goals.
 This is in addition to ongoing risks posed by the escalation of more localized humanitarian crises due to natural disasters and conflict, and their potential impact on fragile states.
 Other lower-level and long-term risks that UNICEF manages on an ongoing basis include fluctuating levels of Government commitment to child rights and investments in children's well-being, gaps in the capacities of implementing partners, constraints on humanitarian access, and risks related to prioritizing children who are being left behind, rather than larger numbers of children who are easier to reach.

-- 113. The change strategies and enablers outlined earlier in this document represent the first line of defense in mitigating these risks.
+118. The change strategies and enablers outlined earlier in this document represent the first line of defense in mitigating these risks.
 Partnerships and engagement across humanitarian and development systems are critical to UNICEF risk management, as working with others and building coalitions enhance the scale, reach and sustainability of the organization's actions.
 Advocacy and communications allow UNICEF to manage risks more strategically by making a compelling case for global action.
-Equipping UNICEF staff with fit-for-purpose skills will be key to addressing the changing world and evolving programmes in countries. - 114.
-Investments in better quality and more accessible data can serve as a bulwark against regressive policy decisions and, as demonstrated during the pandemic, an unparalleled resource in making the case for children and showing that social and economic shocks affect them disproportionately.
-A more detailed discussion of the risks and assumptions is described in a separate paper on the theory of change for the Strategic Plan, which will be made available in advance of the Board's second regular session in September 2021.
+Equipping UNICEF staff with fit-for-purpose skills will be key to addressing the changing world and evolving programmes in countries.

+119. Investments in better quality and more accessible data can serve as a bulwark against regressive policy decisions and, as demonstrated during the pandemic, an unparalleled resource in making the case for children and showing that social and economic shocks affect them disproportionately.
+A more detailed discussion of the risks and assumptions is described in a separate paper on the theory of change that accompanies the Strategic Plan.